Description

 She experienced various minor problems with mechanical failures and drill errors, the worst being with the right gun of A turret.
 This gun missed 11 salvos due to problems with the slide locking gear and then, at salvo 65, a complete jam occurred in the right shell pusher hoist.
 As a result of drill errors the top shell was rammed up the hoist and jammed in the gunhouse with its nose against the rangefinder supports.
 It was not cleared until 12 hours after the action.
 In addition the centre gun of A missed 2 salvos due to slow drill and all the salvos from 64 to 88 due to mechanical failures, the left gun of A missed 10 salvos and did not fire after salvo 97 due to mechanical failures.
 B turret's centre gun misfired at salvo 4 and missed 5 or 6 over a period of 7 minutes towards the end of the action due to drill errors.
 The left gun of B had several delays as a result of drill errors but X turret suffered only two jams which caused only minor delays.

-- ^APC was 6/∞crh (conical head) and was unusual for British APC projectiles in that it used block TNT rather than Shellite as a burster.
+• ^The AP Mark IB was unusual for British projectiles in that they used block TNT rather than Shellite as a burster.
 There was a small (~5% of burster cavity) plaster-of-Paris "shock absorber" in the nose of the burster cavity.

 Rodney: Red

-- ^The original HE projectile had its fuze in the nose of the shell body itself, behind the ballistic cap.
+• ^The original HE projectile had its fuze in the nose of the shell body itself, behind the ballistic cap.
 This poorly conceived arrangement caused many to fail to detonate.
-These shells were withdrawn from service in 1943 after Rodney's bombardment at Oran during the North Africa landings highlighted the problems.
-The later HE projectile had a true nose fuze and was of better ballistic shape.
+This problem apparently was known at least as early as 1938 and is noted in "Proceedings of the Ordnance Board 1938 MEMO.
+1,679."
+The HE IB shells were withdrawn from service in 1943 after Rodney's bombardment at Oran during the North Africa landings highlighted the problems.

 Time of flight for APC Shell with MV = 2,525 fps (770 mps)